vinmarbey/Weather-and-Light/README.md

 # Weather-and-Light
 control of the LED Bar
-read data from the weatherstation
+ and read data from the weatherstation